-TYPE A (BARRIER PROTECTION)

-Protection against water ingress which is dependent on a separate barrier system applied to the structure.

-TYPE B (STRUCTURALLY INTEGRAL PROTECTION)

-Protection against water ingress 'which is provided by the structure.

-TYPE C (DRAINED PROTECTION)

-Protection against water ingress into usable spaces which is provided by the incorporation of an appropriate internal water management system.

-CAPILLARY MOISTURE

-Capillary moisture means moisture held in the capillaries of a material, and which exerts no hydrostatic pressure on the structure.

-CAVITY DRAINAGE MEMBRANE

-Dimpled, flexible, high-density polymer sheet, which can be placed against the internal face of a structure after construction and is designed to intercept water penetrating the structure and direct it to a drainage system.
-CDM may need to be installed during construction where an internal wall is built - for example.
+- TYPE A (BARRIER PROTECTION) Protection against water ingress which is dependent on a separate barrier system applied to the structure. - TYPE B (STRUCTURALLY INTEGRAL PROTECTION) Protection against water ingress 'which is provided by the structure. - TYPE C (DRAINED PROTECTION) Protection against water ingress into usable spaces which is provided by the incorporation of an appropriate internal water management system. - CAPILLARY MOISTURE Capillary moisture means moisture held in the capillaries of a material, and which exerts no hydrostatic pressure on the structure. - CAVITY DRAINAGE MEMBRANE (CDM) Cuspated (also known as dimpled or studded), flexible, high-density polymer sheet, which can be placed against the internal face of a structure after construction and is designed to intercept water penetrating the structure and direct it to a drainage system

-CE MARK
+• CE MARK